 4: Battery and Jumper Cables

 Check that your battery is fully charged.
-(Some older batteries may also require periodically adding of distilled water to each of the cell levels.)
-Also make sure you have jumper cables in case there is a problem with the electrical system, and your battery goes dead.
+Some older batteries may also require periodic adding of distilled water to each of the cell levels.
+Also, make sure you have jumper cables in case there is a problem with the electrical system, and your battery goes dead.

 5: Extra Keys